programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### JSON files ouputs

-The above code extracts the full-text annotation from the JSON files, but these files contain much more information.
-You can consult or download them from the `json_output` subfolder in your storage bucket.
+As explained above, the text-detection API creates JSON files which contain full-text annotations of the input PDF file.
+In the above code extracts, this full-text annotation is queried from the JSON file and saved as a txt file to your local output folder.
+These JSON files contain additional information and can be consulted or downloaded from the `json_output` subfolder in your storage bucket.

 For each page, you will find the following information: